-Writing.
-Control or command bytes are written into one or more of the Write Register groups (WR0-WR6) by first writing to the base register byte in that group.
-All groups have base registers and most groups have additional associated registers.
-The associated registers in a group are sequentially accessed by first writing a byte to the base register containing register-group identification and pointer bits (1's) to one or more of that base register's associated registers.
+Control or command bytes are written into one or more of the Write Register groups (WR0-WR6) by first writing to the base register byte in that group. ted registers in a group are sequentially accessed by first writing a byte to the base register containing register-group identification and ponter bits (1's) to one or more of that base register's associated registers.

-This is illustrated in Figure 8b.
+This is illustrated in figure 8b.
 In this figure, the sequence in which associated registers within a group can be written to is shown by the vertical position of the associated registers.
-For example, if a byte written to the DMA contains the bits that identify WR0 (bits D0, D1 and D7), and also contains 1's in the bit positions that point to the associated "Port A Starting Address (low byte)" and "Port A Starting Address (high byte)," then the next two bytes written to the DMA will be stored in that order in these two registers.
+For example, if a byte written to the DMA contains the bits that identify WRO (bits DO, D1 and D7), and also contains 1's in the bit positions that point to the associated "Port A Starting Address (low byte)" and "Port A Starting Address (high byte)", then the next two byte written to the DMA will be stored in these two registers, in that order.